quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 #### Biological Background

 Fig. 2-1 shows the biological process of information transmission between neurons.
-The action potential of the presynaptic neuron makes the axon terminal release **neurotransmitters** (also called transmitter) into the synapse, and then the membrane potential of the postsynaptic cell changes after a brief delay.
+The action potential of the presynaptic neuron makes the axon terminal release **neurotransmitters** (also called transmitter) into the synaptic cleft, and then the membrane potential of the postsynaptic cell changes after a brief delay.
 These changes are called postsynaptic potentials (PSP), and they can be either excitatory or inhibitory depending on the type of transmitter. **Glutamate** is one of the important excitatory neurotransmitters, and Gamma-aminobutyric acid (**GABA**) is one of the important inhibitory neurotransmitters.

 Neurotransmitters affect their targets by interacting with receptors in the postsynaptic membrane.
 When the transmitter binds to the receptor, it would either open an ion channel (**ionotropic** receptors) or alter chemical reactions within the target cell (**metabotropic** receptors).

+In this section, we will introduce how to model some common synapses and their implementations with ``BrainPy``:

-**AMPA** and **NMDA** receptors are both ionotropic receptors of Glutamate, but the NMDA receptor are typically blocked by magnesium ions (Mg$$^{2+}$$) and cannot respond to the glutamate.
-With repeated activation of AMPA receptors, the change in postynaptic potential drives Mg$$^{2+}$$ out of NMDA channel, then the NMDA receptors are able to respond to glutamate.
+- **AMPA** and **NMDA** receptors are both ionotropic receptors of Glutamate, but the NMDA receptor are typically blocked by magnesium ions (Mg$$^{2+}$$) and cannot respond to the glutamate.
+With repeated activation of AMPA receptors, the change in postsynaptic potential drives Mg$$^{2+}$$ out of NMDA channel, then the NMDA receptors are able to respond to glutamate.
 Therefore, NMDA is must slower than AMPA.

-**GABA<sub>A</sub>** and **GABA<sub>B</sub>** are two classes of GABA receptors.
+- **GABA<sub>A</sub>** and **GABA<sub>B</sub>** are two classes of GABA receptors.
 GABA<sub>A</sub> receptors are ionotropic, typically producing fast inhibitory postsynaptic potential; while GABA<sub>B</sub> receptors are metabotropic receptors, typically producing a slow-occurring inhibitory postsynaptic potential.